puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/scheduling-eviction/dynamic-resource-allocation.md

 A control plane controller is supported when it is possible to create a ResourceClaim where the `spec.controller` field is set.
-When the `DRAControlPlaneController` feature is disabled, that field automatically gets cleared when storing the ResourceClaim.
+When the `DRAControlPlaneController` feature is turned off, that field automatically gets cleared when storing the ResourceClaim.

 The default configuration of kube-scheduler enables the "DynamicResources"